JianqiaoMao/PFFRA/README.md

 *[5] Mao, Jianqiao, and Grammenos Ryan.
 "Interpreting machine learning models for room temperature prediction in non-domestic buildings." arXiv preprint arXiv:2111.13760 (2021).*

 ---

+## v1.0.1 Update

+1. Release new feature enabling wavelet-based transform for time-freqency analysis and interpretation.
+Details can be checked in the new released tutorial notebook.

 ## v0.1.2 Update

 1. Open more customised interfaces to give users more freedom to use blocks in the PF-FRA algorithm.
-  - Now each built-in method of **PermFeatureFreqRespoAnalysis** object is callable to allow users to input customised parameters.
+  - Now each built-in method of ``PermFeatureFreqRespoAnalysis`` object is callable to allow users to input customised parameters.
-  - Add 'shuffle' mode for feature permutation.
+  - Add ``shuffle`` mode for feature permutation.
 2. Correct some minor typos in the code to improve its readability.